TanStack/form/README.md

       // A Form's direct child will usually be a function that returns a component
       // This way you have access to form methods and form values to use in your component.
 See the docs for a complete list. return (
-        // When the form is submitted, call the `sumbitForm` callback prop
+        // When the form is submitted, call the `submitForm` callback prop
         <form onSubmit={submitForm}>

           <div>